 Rozashi Home

 Rozashi is an ancient Japanese embroidery technique.
-Its origins are vague.
-It resembles Bargello/Florentine embroidery in our culture.
-The Japanese say it origins are in the Tempyo (700-799AD) period.
-During the Tokugawa and Meiji eras, as late as the 1820s, the ladies of the court considered Rozashi as the most refined art and handiwork.
-It was even called the hobby of the Imperial household.
+It resembles Bargello/Florentine embroidery in Western culture.
+The Japanese say it originated in the Tempyo (700-799AD) period.
+During the Tokugawa and Meiji eras, and as late as the 1820s, the ladies of the court considered Rozashi as the most refined handiwork and as art.
+It was called the hobby of the Imperial household.

 Today Rozashi is in a renaissance.
-Fumiko Ozaki follows in her mother’s footsteps and teaches the technique in the studio founded by her mother in Tokyo.
+Fumiko Ozaki leads the way as she follows in her mother’s footsteps and teaches the technique in the studio founded by her mother in Tokyo.
 In this country Fumiko has named me as her designated teacher to carry the tradition forward in the United States.

 Quite easy to learn and beautiful to look at, Rozashi can be yours through classes or kits.
 Browse for classes or lectures for your organization and kits for you to stitch.